-- 2. Connect the REAL Immersive System case to its power cord (AC adapter power cord).
+2. Connect the REAL Immersive System case to its power cord (AC adapter power cord).
 Plug the power cord into a grounded electrical outlet, making sure that it is the same voltage as indicated on the unit nameplate.
-Ensure the power receptacle is connected to a supply mains with protective earth. - 3.
-Ensure sensors with white sides facing forward are in their corresponding size slots on the sensor charger.
+Ensure the power receptacle is connected to a supply main with protective earth.

+3. Ensure sensors with white sides facing forward are in their corresponding size slots on the sensor charger.
 LED lights on sensors will show the following:

 - 4. Ensure the headset is connected to its power cord (USB-C cord).
-LED lightson top of headset will only show blinking green or solid green to indicate charging status. - 5.
+LED lights on top of the headset will only show blinking green or solid green to indicate charging status. - 5.
 Ensure the tablet is connected to its power cord (USB-C cord).

-SECTION 2: INTERNET CONNECTIVITY Connecting via WiFi
+SECTION 2: INTERNET CONNECTIVITY

+Connecting via WiFi
-- 1. Turn on tablet by pressing power button for approximately 5 seconds (May take up to 30 seconds if tablet was fully drained of battery). - 2.
-Open the Therapy ViewTM app if it is not already open. - 3.
-On the log in page, click on the "Network Setup" button.

-- 4. Connect using the desired wireless network name and password. - 5.
-Click the button at the top left of the screen to return to the Therapy View home screen.
+- 1. Turn on the tablet by pressing the power button for approximately 5 seconds (it May take up to 30 seconds if the tablet was fully drained of battery). - 2.
+Open the TherapyViewTM app if it is not already open. - 3.
+On the log-in page, click on the "Network Setup" button. - 4.
+Connect using the desired wireless network name and password. - 5.
+Click the button at the top left of the screen to return to the TherapyView home screen.